Limitations of Quantum Measurements and Operations of Scattering Type under the Energy Conservation Law: Conditions which Hamiltonian of a controlled system must satisfy for implementing controlled unitary gates perfectly under energy conservation

-must hold.
+is obtained.
 Therefore, when we want to implement a non-trivial controlled unitary gate like a CNOT gate without error under energy conservation, we proved that Eq.~(\ref{eq:wayone_constraint}) has to be satisfied.